List of master's degrees in North America: Finance

 The Master of Science in Finance is a common degree in the corporate finance and investment finance world.
-Finance's answer to accounting's MAcc.
+It is considered the financial service industry's answer to accounting's Master of Accountatcny (MAcc) degree.

 Fine Arts

 The Master of Fine Arts (M.F.A.) is a two to three-year terminal degree in a creative field of study, such as theatre arts, creative writing, filmmaking, or studio art.
-The Institute for Doctoral Studies in The Visual Arts offers a low-residency PhD in art theory, philosophy, and aesthetics to visual artists, architects, curators, and creative scholars.